fang2hou/RitsuLife/README.md

 # About project
 This application is written by Swift.

+**The project now is under the test.
+First version will release in March 2017 or April 2017.**

 # Advantages
 - No Ads.
 - Easy to use without tutorial.
-- Anoymous chat with classmates.
+- Anonymous chat with classmates.
 - Open-source and 100% Swift.
+- Support English, Chinese, Japanese and Korean.

-* Compared with other schedule apps for students of Ritsumeikan University.
+Compared with other schedule apps for students from Ritsumeikan University.

 # Join the team
-Contact ot me with Email

 is0385rx#ed.ritsumei.ac.jp (#->@)